elephantrobotics/myCobot320-docs/1-ProductIntroduction/1.4-AccessoriesTools/1.4.4-Other/1-PenHolderPro.md

 | Use environment requirements | Temperature and pressure                   |
 | Applicable equipment         | ER myCobot 320 series, ER myPalletizer 600 |

+## Use for Objects

-**myCobotPro Pen Holder:** Used when using the robotic arm to write and draw
+Used when using the robotic arm to write and draw

 **Introduction**